gallofeliz/js-libs/src/config/README.md

 - [X] Validated user config (with validate component with cast and defaults values)
 - [X] Finalization fn to transform user config to config
 - [X] watch changes and emit on change new config
+- [X] watch alerts in case of no listen on watch events
 - [ ] watch changes included files
 - [ ] include files into config from envs (ex: APP_DB_PASSWORD='!include /run/secrets/db_password')
 - [ ] Super Json (like Yaml, for example { db: { password: { $include: '/run/secrets/db_password' }, username: { $env: 'USER' } } })